Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 The B-1/B-2 visa is a non-immigrant visa that allows the holder to visit the United States for business or tourism.

-What is a I-130 petition?
+What is an I-130 petition?
 (Immigrant Visa)

 The first step in assisting a family member who is eligible to immigrate to the United States and receive a permanent resident card is to file Form I-130.
 A Form I-130 is usually approved if the beneficiary (foreign national) and US Citizen/Permanent Resident family member can show that they have a legal relationship that qualifies them to immigrate to the United States.
 The filing or approval of this petition alone, does not confer any immigration status or benefits on your family member, but this is the first step in applying for a Green Card.

-When the beneficiary (foreign national) lives outside the United States and their US Citizen/Permanent Resident relative has filed an I-130 for them with United States Citizenship and Immigration Services at their US based offices, this petition process is called “consular processing,” because after the I-130 is approved and all US Department of State clearances have been made, the actual Green Card approval will be issued at the US Consulate office in the beneficiary’s home country.
+When the beneficiary (foreign national) lives outside the United States and their US Citizen/Permanent Resident relative has filed an I-130 for them with United States Citizenship and Immigration Services at their US-based offices, this petition process is called “consular processing,” because after the I-130 is approved and all US Department of State clearances have been made, the actual Green Card approval will be issued at the US Consulate office in the beneficiary’s home country.

 The act of filing an I-130 reveals to USCIS, that the beneficiary has an intent to immigrate to the United States.
 Therefore, when an I-130 beneficiary applies for a non-immigrant visa, things can get pretty complicated

-How to get Visitor Visa for USA?
+How to get a Visitor Visa for the USA?

-Getting a visitor visa to USA is subject to the local consulate’s approval.
+Getting a visitor visa to the USA is subject to the local consulate’s approval.
 Each applicant must have a valid passport, submit the application form, pay the fee, and appear for the visitor visa interview at the nearest applicable US consulate in their country.

 Quick Facts about USA Visitor Visa